A-LinCui/A-LinCui.github.io/content/post/writing-technical-content/index.md

 <div align=center>
 <img src="./figures/predictor-framework.png">
-<br>Figure 2: Typical architecture performance predictor framework.
+Figure 2: Typical architecture performance predictor framework.
 The architecture is first encoded by an architecture encoder and then fed into the MLP to output the final prediction score.</div>

 <br>